club-1/matrixtoken/README.md

 [tokens], [Synapse] (and other Matrix servers) [support] this feature and have an admin API to [manage] these tokens.

-matrixtoken is a tool that alows users of the system to generate Matrix registration tokens from the homeserver admin API, without beeing admins themselves.
+matrixtoken is a tool that allows users of the system to generate Matrix registration tokens from the homeserver admin API, without being admins themselves.

-It is supposed to be used with the SUID mode to allow it to read its config file that contains the admin's access token.
+It is supposed to be used with the SUID mode to allow it to read its config file containing the admin's access token.

 After it has been installed and configured, users can simply run: